Personal Assistant Resume Sample and Skills List

 Personal Assistant to the President, September 2016-Present

-Provide comprehensive administrative and personal support to founder of boutique financial advising firm, with scope of responsibility that includes dictation, correspondence, office management, vendor relations, appointment scheduling, travel coordination, and event-planning functions.
+Provide comprehensive administrative and personal support to the founder of boutique financial advising firm, with a scope of responsibility that includes dictation, correspondence, office management, vendor relations, appointment scheduling, travel coordination, and event-planning functions.

 - Planned all details for highly successful client relations events including golf and tennis resort weekends, seminars on financial planning, and stockholder banquets.

 - Sourced and secured cost-effective travel and entertainment vendors reducing travel expenditures by 15%.